 Pest Management goes hand by hand between organization manufacturing/ storing the food and the trained agency which is responsible/ Contracted for pest control.

-Under the Pest Control umbrella, Organization is responsible for cleaning and sanitation, control on the entry points, habitat modification, Waste Management and other practices like Good Manufacturing Process, Good Housekeeping Practices and Good Warehousing Practices etc.
+Under the Pest Control umbrella, the organisation is responsible for cleaning and sanitation, control of entry points, habitat modification, Waste Management, and other practices such as Good Manufacturing Practice, Good Housekeeping Practice, and Good Warehousing Practice.

 commercial pest control